pazfe/product-docs/docs/quickstart/devices/getting-the-first-device-online.md

 Further, some Android / iOS-based devices and cellular modules also need to be configured to allow for roaming.

-Select your device type and model below, to see how to configure the APN.
+Select your device type and model to see how to configure the APN:

 - [Android](android)
 - [iOS devices](ios-devices)